jeras/TCB/doc/PERI.md

 #### Control/Status registers

-Control registers, status registers and combined control/status registers access rate depends on whether the peripheral isS designed for polling (high access rate) or is interrupt driven (medium access rate).
+Control registers, status registers and combined control/status registers access rate depends on whether the peripheral is designed for polling (high access rate) or is interrupt driven (medium access rate).
 In both cases it can be important to minimize the latency.

+Primarily control registers are used by drivers to write to inputs into FSM (finite state machine) implemented in RTL, while status registers are used to read the outputs from RTL FSM.

 Control register values are often constructed by combining individual control field constants with `OR` operations.